AI Visibility

 | Topic events | One event per topic in the report.
 Useful for topic breakdown charts. | No |

 Events go to the Amplitude projects you select in Settings > Event Ingestion.
-If you select no projects, events are sent to all projects in your organization.
+If you select no projects, AI Visibility sends events to all projects in your organization.

 Configuration is set at the organization level and applies to all brands in AI Visibility.
 You can't configure event ingestion per brand.